-Once a software has gone through unit, integration, and system testing the need of acceptance testing may seem redundant but, UAT is very important
+Once the software has gone through unit, integration, and system testing the need for acceptance testing may seem redundant but, UAT is very important

 Once the entire test is run and the results are in hand, the acceptance decision is made.
 This is also called the GO/NO-GO decision more colloquially, If the users are satisfied it’s GO, or it’s NO-GO.

 Alpha Testing – Performed to identify all possible issues/ bugs before releasing the product to everyday users or the public.
 The main focus of this testing is to simulate real users carrying out the tasks that a typical user might perform.
 Alpha testing is carried out in a lab environment and usually, the testers are internal employees of the organization.

 Beta Testing – Carried out in the production environment or the client’s environment.
 This is more common for customer-facing applications.
 The users here are the actual customers.
 It helps reduce the product failure risks and provides increased quality of the product through customer validation.

 Contract Acceptance Testing – The testing takes place against software requirement specification, which was defined in the agreement contract.
 The relevant criteria and specifications for acceptance must be defined when the contract was defined and agreed upon.

 Regulation Acceptance Testing AKA Compliance Acceptance Testing – In regulation acceptance testing we check compliance of software with the regulations including governmental and legal regulations.